XLSForm/xlsform.github.io/_sections/home-english.md

  * Data fields pulled from a .csv file are considered to be text strings therefore use the **int()** or **number()** functions to convert a pre-loaded field into numeric form.
  * If the .csv file contains sensitive data that you may not want to upload to the server, upload a blank .csv file as part of your form, then replace it with the real .csv file by hand-copying the file onto each of your devices.

 ## Dynamic selects from pre-loaded data

+If the recommended methods described in [Multiple Choice from File](#multiple-choice-from-file) do not meet your requirements you can consider the method below if your data collection application supports it.

 Once your form has one or more pre-loaded .csv files, you can dynamically pull the choice lists for **select_one** and **select_multiple** fields from those .csv files.
 Multiple-choice fields with dynamic choice lists follow the same general syntax as regular, static select_one and select_multiple fields as previously covered in the [Multiple choice questions](#multiple-choice) section.

 The following should be done: